Frequently Asked Questions

 Who Is Paying for Counseling: If you (or your spouse/partner) are the one paying for your counseling sessions, you can skip ahead to the instructions on calculating your Annual Household Gross Income.

 In some instances the person paying for counseling may not be the same as the person attending.
 Common examples are college students (where parents are paying) and those in financial need (where a church, friend or family member is paying).
-It is my belief that clients get more out of counseling the more connected they are to the cost of counseling.
-So in instances where another party is offering to pay for a client’s counseling I strongly encourage the client and the person offering to help them to arrange things such that the client pays me directly from their own funds and is reimbursed by the one helping them financially.
+It is the payer’s Annual Household Gross Income (which in this case is the helping party’s, and which may be different from the client’s) that determines the sliding-scale fee to be paid.
+However, it is my belief that clients get more out of counseling the more connected they are to the cost of counseling.
+So in instances where another party is offering to pay for a client’s counseling I strongly encourage the client and the person assisting them to arrange things such that the client pays me directly for each session and is reimbursed (before or after the session) by the one helping them financially.
 Psychologically this helps the client to stay connected to the cost of their counseling, which in turn can help them to better emotionally invest in, and take ownership of, their growth and healing.

 Estimating Annual Household Gross Income: Note that these instructions are for when an individual is paying for counseling.
 The Fee for Organizations/Businesses is different (i.e., when an entity is paying directly for counseling or consulting).